nxhack/openwrt-node-packages/README.md

 In that case, installed avahi-daemon will not start on ipv4 interface, only on ipv6 because ipv4 port is taken.

-This will lead to strange issue: your homebrdge accessory will be wisible in 'Home' app, but can't finish pairing.
+This will lead to strange issue: your homebrdge accessory will be visible in 'Home' app, but can't finish pairing.

 To fix this, you have to stop and disable dnscrypt-proxy